mrogers0104/Engineering-OptimizeArmBracket1/README.md

 Each population will contain from 75 to 200 chromosomes (solutions).

 The algorithm will then iterate through many generations containing various mutations and crossovers until fitness stagnation occurs.
-Fitness Stagnation refers to a situation where the best chromosome’s fitness remains unchanged over several generations.
+Fitness Stagnation refers to a situation where the best chromosomeï¿½s fitness remains unchanged over several generations.
 When this occurs, it indicates that the genetic algorithm has reached a plateau, and further optimization is not occurring.
 For an arm bracket design, the fitness stagnation is defined as 10 iterations at which point the process is terminated.

 At termination, OptimizeArmBracket will output the best chromosome (solution) which will contain the arm bracket with the optimum or lowest weight for the loads.

 ## ArmBracketLib
-**ArmBracketLib** will analyze an arm bracket using Hock’s analysis procedure as defined in his 5/07/18 Excel workbook (`Arm Bracket Design_Version_050718_Latest.xlsm`).
+**ArmBracketLib** will analyze an arm bracket using Hockï¿½s analysis procedure as defined in his 5/07/18 Excel workbook (`Arm Bracket Design_Version_050718_Latest.xlsm`).